balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 The aim of this project is to simulate image rendering of arbitrary-shaped "lenses" described by triangle meshes using Bézier triangle interpolation.
 It will be possible to simulate free-form lenses, and of course spherical lenses as well.
 (Of course spherical lenses can be simulated much more efficiently.)
 This project is just for personal learning, so I omit investigation of existing results.

-This work is divided into 3 parts:
+This work is divided into 4 parts:
-1. C++ utilities and preprocessor.
+1. [C++ utilities and preprocessor](#1001).
 These parts check the input and produce the Bézier mesh appropriate to implement raytracing.
-2. Reference single ray tracing implementation in C++.
+2. [Reference single ray tracing implementation in C++](#1002).
 I use it actually to develop all geometry and raytracing algorithms, which will later be modified for GPU usage.
-3. Initial implementation in NVIDIA Thrust, a quick proof-of-concept implementation based on the reference to produce images.
+3. [Initial implementation in NVIDIA Thrust](#1003), a quick proof-of-concept implementation based on the reference to produce images.
-4. An iteratively developed CUDA version for best performance.
+4. An iteratively developed [CUDA version](#1004) for best performance.

+[Shortcomings](#1005) are here.
 I use Eigen3 for vector calculations, because it is well supported under CUDA, and Google Test for unit testing.
 I also use Sebastian Reiter's STL reader utility to parse STL files.

 [Here](https://db.bme.hu/~bamer/tdk/TDK.html) is my ancient naive implementation of spherical lens system simulator from 1994-1998 (in Hungarian).
 That work originates from the high school with most parts ready then.
 I've abandoned the work because a 80386 without an FPU was far too slow for any meaningful rendering.
 During the university I could complete it and use a Sun workstation for rendering the images.